 - a.
 Service providers must maintain at least six feet of physical distancing between work stations. - b.
 Service providers and employees working in customer-facing areas must wear face coverings over their nose and mouth at all times. - c.
-Provide face coverings for clients or ask that clients bring a face covering with them, which they must wear during the service.
-Limit services to only those that can be completed without clients removing their face covering. - d.
+Provide face coverings for clients or ask that clients bring a face covering with them, which they must wear during the service except when treating the areas of the nose and mouth. - d.
 Routine cleaning and disinfection of frequently-contacted surfaces must be conducted every 60 minutes of operation.
 All personal care and personal grooming tools should be cleaned and disinfected after each use.
 If that is not possible, such items must be discarded. - e.
 If any such business cannot adhere to these requirements, it must close.